 1. INTRODUCTION

 The definition of cancer has changed over the years.
-Still, from the beginning, it has been understood as an abnormal and uncontrolled growth of cells that physiologically creates an invasive and destructive environment and has the capacity to migrate and spread throughout the body (Brown et al., 2023).
+From the beginning, it has been understood as an abnormal and uncontrolled growth of cells that physiologically creates an invasive and destructive environment and has the capacity to migrate and spread throughout the body (Brown et al., 2023).
 It is one of the most devastating diseases afflicting humanity, having claimed the lives of 9.7 million people worldwide, a figure that is rising with high projections for 2050 (Bray et al., 2024).

-This condition has a highly genetic component, is beyond the control of most people, and represents a latent risk for every human being (Brown et al., 2023).
+This condition has a genetic component, which is beyond the control of most people, and represents a latent risk for every human being (Brown et al., 2023).
 Furthermore, it has a significant socioeconomic impact at all levels, from the healthcare system's capacity to provide prevention and health promotion to the patient's ability to afford their own treatment (Bizuayehu et al., 2024; Brown et al., 2023).

 First-line conventional therapies such as chemotherapy, radiotherapy, and surgery (National Cancer Institute, 2026) have proven to be relatively effective and generally more accessible.
 Nevertheless, these treatments often fail to achieve the desired results, given their susceptibility to tumor evasion mechanisms that prevent immune cell localization, activation, and action, and protect against cytotoxicity (Galassi, Chan, Vitale, & Galluzzi, 2024).
 Plus, they tend to be toxic to the system (National Cancer Institute, 2026).